 - Almost 24-hour supervision may be required

 - Cannot perform simple tasks

 - Constant delusions and patients may also become increasingly paranoid and confused more often

-- Require assistance for eating and self-care
+- Require assistance with eating and self-care

 - Stage six: This usually lasts for 2.5 years.
 Severity in symptoms is mostly increased

 - Urine and bowel incontinence are the most common in this stage